Timber pilings

-Piling foundations support many historic structures such as canneries, wharves, and shore buildings.
+Timber pilings serve as the foundations of many historic structures such as canneries, wharves, and shore buildings.
 The old pilings present challenging problems during restoration as they age and are destroyed by organisms and decay.
 Replacing the foundation entirely is possible but expensive.
 Regularly inspecting and maintaining timber piles may extend the life of the foundation.

 Historic use and treatment in water

-Timber pile construction in the aquatic and marine environment has a long history in Europe dating as far back as the bronze and stone age in Switzerland.
+Timber pile construction in the aquatic and marine environment has a long history in Europe dating as far back as the bronze and Stone Age in Switzerland.
+Similar technologies are known to have existed in East Asia, from the c.5000-3300 BC, the Hemudu culture, of Zhejiang Province, being noted for its use of Stilt houses.

 Swiss lake dwellers

-During severe droughts in Switzerland in the mid-nineteenth century, lake areas that had been previously inundated with water, were exposed to reveal ancient archaeological remains of various types of timber piling support assemblies that served has foundations for both individual houses and community buildings.
-The design of these timber assemblies varied by the time of occupation, whether during the bronze or stone age, and also by geological conditions where the timbers rested.
+During severe droughts in Switzerland in the mid-nineteenth century, lake areas that had been previously inundated with water were exposed to reveal ancient archaeological remains of various types of timber piling support assemblies that served as foundations for both individual houses and community buildings.
+The design of these timber assemblies varied by the time of occupation, whether during the bronze or Stone Age, and also by geological conditions where the timbers rested.

 The communities were called the Swiss Lake Dwellers and were located in various fresh water lakes around Zürich and other areas in Switzerland.
 During the archaeological excavations, many of the piles dissolved after being in contact with air.